loresalm/flashcards-on-tap/README.md

 Flashcards On Tap 🃏⚡
 Your personal memory card service that's always ready when you are!
 This repository demonstrates how to build and host a completely free flashcard web app using GitHub Pages and Firebase.
-No subscriptions, no limits, no catch - just unlimited flashcards available 24/7 from any device.
+No subscripåtions, no limits, no catch - just unlimited flashcards available 24/7 from any device.
 ✨ Features:

 100% free hosting forever